-(h) Mandatory inspections.
+(h)(g) Mandatory inspections.
 Each applicant, successor or assign shall make the premises available to the designated agent, agency or body of the town authorized to make the following inspections.
 Such agents of the town responsible for the enforcement of the terms of approval of the special exception or conditional use, and attached safeguards and/or conditions shall make regular inspections of the subject property to assure compliance with all provisions, conditions and safeguards of such special use permit.

-(i) Building permits and certificates of use or occupancy.
+(i)(h) Building permits and certificates of use or occupancy.
 Where building permits or certificates of use or occupancy are required by this chapter or other codes or ordinances of the town, no such building permit or certificate of use or occupancy shall be issued where this chapter requires special exception or conditional use unless and until any and all required special exception or conditional use approvals have been obtained.
-Where uses or occupancy shall be initiated or maintained unless and until any and all special exception or conditional uses and until any and all special exception or conditional use approvals have been obtained.
-Where uses or occupancies do not require building permits or certificates of use or occupancy shall be initiated or maintained unless and until any and all special exception or conditional use approvals herein in relation thereto have been obtained.
+Where uses or occupancies do not require building permits or certificates of use or occupancy, but are otherwise subject to requirements of this chapter, no such use or occupancy shall be initiated or maintained unless and until any and all special exception or conditional use approvals herein in relation thereto have been obtained.